Use the Bounty From Your Garden to Make Herb Infused Oils

 It is useful in shampoos, soaps, and lotions for its ability to remove oil and dirt from hair and skin.
 It also contains an agent that helps restore the natural oils that most soaps and shampoos strip away.
 Palm Kernel Oil on Amazon

 Other oils you might consider trying – castor oil, avocado oil, red palm oil, shea butter, walnut oil, even organic vegetable shortening has its own set of good for your skin properties.
 Check your local grocery store and see what kind of oil they carry.
-Most of these other oils and butters can be found at the local whole foods store or online at Amazon.
+Most of these other oils and kinds of butter can be found at the local whole foods store or online at Amazon.

 Make Your Own Herb Infused Oil Using the Double Boiler Stove Top Method

-Choose an oil and herb to use.
+Choose a type of oil and herb to use.
 This batch is made with 1 cup extra virgin olive oil and four stalks of rosemary from my garden.

 Let the oil and herbs cool and strain them through a strainer or cheesecloth.
 The herbs go in the compost.

-Keep your herb infused oil a glass jar and don’t forget to label it with the kind of oil and herbs used.
-Storage time 1 year.
+Keep your herb infused oil in a glass jar, and don’t forget to label it with the kind of oil and herbs used—storage time 1 year.

 An herb infused oil is perfect for your body, Use it to remove makeup, make a creamy lotion, a lotion bar, or add it to your own sunscreen.

 Depending on the type of oil and herb you’ve chosen, it may be just the creation you need for cooking.
 Consider adding basil, mint, lemon, pepper, or garlic to your oil.
 There really is no limit to the things you can add that will be fabulous in the kitchen.